-- 1. Check the lubricating and cooling fluid levels. - 2.
+- Check the lubricating and cooling fluid levels. - 2.
 Visually check for fuel, oil, coolant, and exhaust leaks. - 3.
 Make sure the emergency engine shutdown triggering device is in place and the lanyard is attached to the operator.
-This device turns off the engine ignition whenever the operator is attached to the lanyard and moves far enough away from the operator's position to activate the switch.
+This device, when properly attached, turns off the engine ignition whenever the operator moves far enough away from the operator's position to activate the switch.
 It is strongly recommended that the operator use this device.